How to Beat Nakamoto in the Race: Safety at Arbitrary Target Height

 \section{Safety at Arbitrary Target Height}

-We now generalize the security analysis to allow the target block to appear at an arbitrary height.
+We now generalize the \dg{analysis to allow the target block to appear at any height.
+However, if the adversary could} make unlimited attempts to mine a private fork that is $k$ blocks ahead of the public height before selecting a target block to attack, then a violation would be trivially guaranteed.
+To preclude such {\em adaptive attacks}, \dg{one may require the target block to be placed within} a finite execution horizon, \dg{enabling} a union bound \dg{(over all possible placements)} to obtain a safety guarantee (see, e.g.,~\cite{pass2017sleepy}).

-If the adversary were allowed to make unlimited attempts to mine a private fork that is $k$ blocks ahead of the public height before selecting a target block to attack, then a violation would be trivially guaranteed.
-To preclude such {\em adaptive attacks}, we follow Nakamoto's original approach~\cite{nakamoto2008bitcoin} and impose the following constraint: An honest node generates a new public key and provides it to the sender at time $s$, who must immediately generate a transaction using the new public key and make the transaction public.
-This requirement ensures that the target block cannot arrive before time $s$, and will likely arrive soon after.
-Specifically, we assume this transaction has sufficiently high priority (e.g., a high fee rate), so that it is expected to be included in the first H-block mined after $s$.
-Similar non-adaptive attacks are commonly assumed to obtain safety bounds.
-If a target block can potentially be placed anytime in a finite execution horizon by the adversary, a union bound can be used to obtain a safety guarantee (see, e.g.,~\cite{pass2017sleepy}).
+\dg{In the literature, the timing of the target block is often tightly constrained.
+In this paper,} we follow Nakamoto's original approach~\cite{nakamoto2008bitcoin} and impose the following constraint \dg{on a high-value, high-priority transaction}: An honest node generates a new public key and provides it to the sender at time $s$, who must immediately generate a transaction using the new public key and make the transaction public.
+This ensures that the target block cannot arrive before time $s$, and will likely arrive soon after.
+Specifically, we assume \dg{the transaction's fee rate is high enough to ensure its inclusion} in the first H-block mined after $s$.

 In contrast to analyzing safety at height~1, extending the analysis to arbitrary heights introduces additional complications and challenges.
 In particular, the adversarial may opportunistically gain extra advantage by mining a private fork that extends beyond the eventual height of the target block---even though the adversary has no control over the selection of time $s$.